An enhanced extriangulated subquotient: Exact dg categories

 \begin{proposition} \cite[Prop.~3.17]{Che24b} Let us assume that $\A$ is connective and consider the universal embedding $F\colon \A\to\Db(\A)$.
 Then the bifunctor $\Ext^i_{\Db(\A)}(?,-)$ over $\CA$ is a effaceable $\delta$-functor with a coincidence $\Hom_{\CA}(?,-)=\Ext^0_{\Db(\A)}(?,-)$.
 Furthermore, we have a canonical isomorphism of $\delta$-functors $\theta^i\colon \BE^i(?,-)\xto{\simeq}\Ext^i_{\Db(\A)}(?,-)$ for any $i\geq 0$. \end{proposition}

-We would like to emphasize that taking the connective cover is an essential operation to make $\Db(\A)$ compatible with higher extensions.
+We would like to emphasize that passing to the connective cover is an essential step in ensuring that $\Db(\A)$ behaves compatibly with higher extensions.
 Needless to say, the incarnation of \cref{prop:higher_extension_via_univ_emb} is a usual abelian category $\CA$ together with the embedding $\CA\hookrightarrow\Db(\CA)$ to its bounded derived category.
-We all know that $\Ext^i_\CA(A,B)$ is understood as the shifted $\Hom$-space $\Hom_{\Db(\CA)}(A,B[i])$.
+As is well-known, the group $\Ext^i_\CA(A,B)$ is understood as the shifted $\Hom$-space $\Hom_{\Db(\CA)}(A,B[i])$.